Gender Pay Gap

 Review of our data

 We have again undertaken a more detailed analysis of our data, looking at the mean and median gender pay gaps for some of our lawyers and partners.
+The figure in brackets is from the previous year 2023.
 This analysis shows a much smaller pay gap at each level, with a negative number showing a gap in favour of women.

 - Family-friendly policies – Enhanced maternity, paternity and adoption leave pay.